danieltjw/django-item-optimizer/README.md

 - Separate 'credentials.yaml' file to store credentials instead of settings.py to avoid committing secret keys into public repo (or through Heroku's config variable dashboard)

+- Chose Django over other frameworks due to their security posture

 ---

 ## Optimization: